 If you can’t find a fix for your Galaxy Android Nougat problem know that you’ll probably be on your own for long stretches.

 We expect Samsung and its carrier partners to push out bug fixes to address Nougat issues but these updates can, and probably will, be sporadic.

 The good news is that Samsung and its carrier partners are rolling out stability patches to the Galaxy S8, Galaxy S8+, Galaxy S7, Galaxy S7 Edge, and other devices.

 The Galaxy S7 patches are tiny, less than 100MB, but they include bug fixes and performance enhancements.

 Samsung will also continue to roll out monthly security updates to its Galaxy devices though there’s no guarantee they will have bug fixes on board.
-The April security update doesn’t appear to have any bug fixes on board.

 It’s also worth noting that Samsung’s version of Android Nougat update is based on Android 7.0, not Android 7.1.1 Nougat or Android 7.1.2.
 Android 7.1.2 is now the most up-to-date version of Android Nougat.

 It’s unclear if Samsung plans to deploy Android 7.1.1 or Android 7.1.2 to its Galaxy smartphones and tablets though there are some signs of life.

 A recent Samsung Nougat benchmark shows Android 7.1.1 on board a Galaxy A3.
 More recent benchmarks show the update being tested on the Galaxy S7.
 These are both good signs but benchmarks can be faked.